Hawks vs. Celtics: Betting Trends, Record ATS, Home/Road Splits

 Hawks Betting Records & Stats

-- The Hawks have won in 12, or 35.3%, of the 34 contests they have been named as odds-on underdogs in this year.
+- The Hawks have been victorious in 12, or 35.3%, of the 34 contests they have been chosen as underdogs in this season.

-- Atlanta has not won as an underdog of +310 or more on the moneyline this season in two games with those odds or longer.
+- Atlanta has not entered a game this season with longer moneyline odds than +425.

-- Oddsmakers have implied with the moneyline set for this matchup that Atlanta has a 24.4% chance of pulling out a win.
+- The moneyline set for this matchup implies Atlanta has a 19% chance of walking away with the win.

 Hawks vs. Celtics Over/Under Stats (Regular Season)